SuperOfficeDocs/superoffice-docs/docs/onsite/install/web-client/index.md

 12. In the **Document Archive** section you need to enter the **Archive Path** to the folder you created in the SuperOffice CRM Server installation.
 You also need a Temporary Path.

-    * Make sure the Temporary Part is a local path, not UNC path, otherwise you can get performance issues or errors while working with documents. **We recommend you add an impersonate user with sufficient rights to read and write to both SO\_Arc and the temp area.** Check the **Impersonate User** checkbox and fill in the credentials for a user with access to the file server where the SuperOffice Archive (SO\_ARC) is located.
+    * Make sure the Temporary Part is a local path, not a UNC path, otherwise you can get performance issues or errors while working with documents. **We recommend you add an impersonate user with sufficient rights to read and write to both SO_Arc and the temp area.** Check the **Impersonate User** checkbox and fill in the credentials for a user with access to the file server where the SuperOffice Archive (SO_ARC) is located.
 Validate and click **Next**.

     * More than one archivepath?
 You need to edit *web.config* and add more Archive Paths under the Documents section: